-I am a fully accredited BACP Counsellor/Psychotherapist with over 10 years experience working in the NHS, charity and private sectors.
-Prior to training as a therapist I worked in a mental health crisis unit, primarily focusing on suicide prevention with people who have experienced trauma.
+I am a fully accredited BACP Counsellor/Psychotherapist with over 10 years' experience working in the NHS, charity and private sectors.
+The BACP (British Association for Counselling and Psychotherapy) is the UK's leading governing body for Counsellors and Psychotherapists.
+Prior to training as a therapist, I worked in a mental health crisis unit, providing informal counselling to people from all walks of life.

 About my training